Detopall/incidents-users/README.md

 - You will also see your username, the amount of incidents helped and incidents reported in the top right box.
 - The active incidents list contains all of the current active incidents together with a help button and a end button.
   - The help button is only visible when able to help (conditions stated in the helping box).
-  - The end button is only visible when able to stop (only when you are the repoter of that incident).
+  - The end button is only visible when able to stop an incident (only when you are the reporter of that incident).

 Statistics page: